jbbees/Fintech_BC_21/11_ML_Risk_Assessment/Part_2_Lending_Risk_Ensemble_Learner_Walkthrough.md

 # Risky Business Part 2 - Ensemble Learner Walkthrough

 This part is more advanced.
+We'll be a using quarterly data from Lending Club that has way more detailed characteristics for loan applications.
 Instead of predicting loan default based on resampling data classes, we'll use an ensemlbe-learner, tree-algorithim to breakdown the heavily imbalanced data and make the predictions using the various columns and characteristics of the dataset.
 We will use two decision tree ML algos: an Balanced Random Forest and an Easy Ensemble Classifier.

 ## Imports
 <pre><code>import warnings